D3lt4lph4/papers/docs/imageclassif/ssd.md

 The loss function is modified to fit the huge number of boxes.
 Because of that, there is a lot more of unmatched box than matched box, thus creating an imbalance, that is why the loss function uses a maximum ratio between the matched and unmatched boxes.

 An important unspecified point, in the paper the bounding boxes are regressed, but in the implementation they are also divided by some term that is here to account as some kind of variance.
-One could see this as some kind of normalisation to take into account the difference a person who would tag the data would make if tagging two times the same image.
+One could see this as some kind of normalization to take into account the difference a person who would tag the data would make if tagging two times the same image.